 What’s it like to wait for a hurricane?
-Above all, it’s like being a sitting duck.
-Of course, you would think that after spending half my life in Florida that it would get easier.
-In certain ways, it is because Floridians take hurricanes seriously.
+In my opinion, it’s like being a sitting duck.
+Now, you would think that, after spending half my life in Florida, it would get easier.
+To be sure, in certain ways, it is.
+That’s because Floridians take hurricanes seriously.
 This is what to do when you’re waiting for a hurricane.

 You’ll have maybe five days to prepare.
 So, please don’t put it off.

-With this in mind, here’s a checklist of the essentials that you’ll need to be safe:
+With this in mind, here’s a checklist of the essentials you’ll need to be safe:

 - Water.
 Yes, to drink.
 But also for some other basic necessities, i.e., to wash up, toilet.